ilee5077/IMC_Prosperity2_2024/README.md

-# IMC Prosperity 2 (WIP)
+# IMC Prosperity 2
 in April 2024, I participated in the trading challenge Prosperity 2 hosted by IMC trading for the first time.

-Prosperity 2 is a worldwide trading competition that goes for 15 days (although there were some issues with the system and extensions and ended up being 17 days), with 5 rounds of 3 days. each round, the participant works on their trading algorithm to trade new product(s) that are introduced each round and submits answers to a manual trading problem.
+Prosperity 2 is a worldwide trading competition that runs for 15 days, with 5 rounds of 3 days. each round, the participant works on their trading algorithm to trade new product(s) that are introduced each round as well as solves a manual trading problem.

-I participated as a solo team, and finished 199 out of 10000 teams. (team name: Koreant)
+I participated as a solo team, and finished 199 out of ~10000 teams. (team name: Koreant)

 ## Round results